JahnStar/Hey-Chat-VBS/README.md

     3. API model name
     4. API temperature value
     5. TTS voice index (default: disabled "-")
+    6. AI's welcome message
-    6. Enter your prompt starting from this line and in the subsequent lines.
+    7. Enter your prompt starting from this line and in the subsequent lines.

 ## Usage